flaviodev/reactjs-essential-training/notes.md

 ```

 ### 3 - React Components

 * Create component by creating a function that return JSX
+* All components can receive the props (empty object), where has the values passed on component's tag